Best Grass For Goats (Beginner guide)

 It is best suited to areas where frost is rare or absent.

-Most importantly, this grass prefers well-drained soils to avoid waterlogging.
 You have to ensure good soil drainage for healthy root development and overall plant growth.

 6 Pearl millet